-As of December 31, 2023, based on current projections, the Company's working capital of \$1,988,751, together with the proceeds from the 2024 Private Placement, is sufficient to meet its planned business objectives.
+As of March 31, 2024, based on current projections, the Company's working capital of \$7,398,111, is sufficient to meet its planned business objectives for the next 12 months.

 Trends and Economic Conditions

 Management regularly monitors economic financial market conditions and estimates their impact on the Company's operations and incorporates these estimates in both short-term operating and longer-term strategic decisions.
 Until recently, equity markets in the junior resource exploration sector have been difficult.
 To date, the Company has been able to raise sufficient capital to fund exploration programs on both properties.
 The global economy is currently characterized by increased volatility and uncertainty.